DCGenomics/ngs-training-needs-survey/outline.rst

 Resequencing and variant calling:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Variant calling on bacterial and archaeal genomes
+* Variant calling on bacterial, archaeal, and fungal genomes

 * Variant calling on plant and animal genomes